JamesSloan/VercelGenUI_MCP/implementation_plan.md

 # Implementation Plan: MCP + Vercel AI SDK UI Integration

+##CursorNotes:
-When running commands in terminal, use ; not &&
+1. When running commands in terminal, use ; not &&
+2. This is a Next.js project, so use Next.js specific commands and conventions.
+3. This is a Vercel project, so use Vercel specific commands and conventions.
+4. This is a Vercel AI SDK project, so use Vercel AI SDK specific commands and conventions.
+5. This is a Windows machine, so use Windows specific commands and conventions (not 'cat') - Windows PowerShell conventions.

 ## Phase 1: Project Setup and Dependencies
 1. Initialize Next.js project with TypeScript